ajleeson/research_blog/_posts/2023-06-26-GRC2023-reflection.md

-## GRS/GRC 2023 Reflection & Summer Planning
+## GRS/GRC 2023 Reflection and Summer Planning

 The GRS/GRC were really great experiences.
 My brain was turning into jelly by the end of the week, but I think that's a symptom of a lot of learning and a lot of networking.